univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

      --append blockingProperties="users/user mailPrimaryAddress" \
      --append blockingProperties="groups/group mailAddress"

-Entries in this blocklist block values from being reused as values for the user property ``mailPrimaryAddress`` and the group property ``mailAddress``.
+Entries in this block list block values from being reused as values for the user property ``mailPrimaryAddress`` and the group property ``mailAddress``.